Porvesh/Porvesh.github.io/_posts/2025-04-30-senior-year.md

 ### Highlights of the Year

 - **Campus Life**
     Arrived in Ann Arbor two weeks after college started—landed at 4 PM, got picked up from the airport, and went *straight* to a **Green Day concert**.
-First concert in the US, and honestly, safe to say *I never wanted that September to end.*
+First concert in the US, and honestly, safe to say **I never wanted that September to end.**
     Went to **every football game**.
 Not our best season, but we still managed to beat **Ohio State** again, so I’ll call it a win.
     Stuck to **none of my plans**.
 Treated every event like it was the last.
 Hit every bar on campus—probably twice.
 No regrets.
     Took just **one class** senior year: [**Computer Architecture**](https://porvesh.github.io/projects/2024-12-12-architecture/).
     *Pro tip: maybe don’t tell your project teammates you're only doing one class.*
     Built a processor though, so—worth it.
     **Halloween weekend** was fun.
 Rotated between a **ghost**, a **banana**, and a **cop** (a *law-abiding* one, of course).
-    Spent a weekend in Los Angeles—quiet beach, warm breeze, and a sunset that refused to end.
+    Spent a weekend in **Los Angeles**—quiet beach, warm breeze, and a sunset that refused to end.
     A few close friends moved to the U.S. this year, and I finally got to **show them around**—my campus, my life, the version of me they hadn’t met yet.
 It’s something I’ve always wanted to do.

 - **Cricket Game**